pinheiroGroup/Kinbiont_utilities/Fig_2/README.md

-This folder presents the script to fit with segmetend ODE model the following
+This folder presents the scripts to fit with segmetend ODE models the following:

 1. Diauxic data from "Diauxic lags explain unexpected coexistence in multi‐resource environments", 2022,  Bloxham  et al https://doi.org/10.15252/msb.202110630